civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 90.24

 A determination by the Registrar, the Chief Administrator or the Commissioner that a publication could interfere with judicial independence or could compromise the security of persons, infrastructure or goods or that any information or part of any information is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege is final.

-### Section 90.25

-Sections `90.06` to `90.09` and `90.17` to `90.21` do not apply to any of the information or any part of the information referred to in those sections if it is in respect of an expenditure, expense or contract that is related to the activities of the Canadian Judicial Council.

 ### Terminological Changes